lechimp-p/dario-lessons/lesson3/README.md

 * Read about the following constructs and keywords from PHP and understand their
   purpose: class, interface, trait, abstract, public, protected, private, final, implements, extends.
-* Pick one of the three domain-classes from our design and create a php-File with the same name.
+* Pick one of the three domain-classes from our design and create a php-file with the same name.
 Put it under VC.
 Remind yourself to commit your changes frequently.
 * Write down the bare bones of the class.
 That is: the class, including all